European mobile operators share data for coronavirus fight

 Austria imposed a national lockdown after coronavirus spread among ski tourists in Tyrol who, as they headed home, have spread the infection across central and northern Europe.

-Telekom Austria TELA.VI, operating under the A1 brand, is sharing results from a motion analysis application developed by Invenium, a spin-off from the Graz University of Technology.
+Telekom Austria TELA.VI, operating under the A1 brand, is sharing results from a motion analysis application developed by Invenium, a spin-off from the Graz University of Technology that it has backed.

 The tool is compliant with EU privacy rulebook the General Data Protection Regulation, which restricts the processing of sensitive personal data without its owner's explicit consent.

-"With these data it is possible to visualize the movement flows of groups of people," A1 spokesperson Livia Dandrea-Boehm said.
+"As long as the data is properly anonymized this is clearly legal," he told Reuters.

+"But to be honest, in Austria you just have to look out of the window to see that people stay home."

-(Writing by Douglas Busvine; Additional reporting by Nadine Schimroszik and Paul Sandle)
+(Writing by Douglas Busvine; Additional reporting by Nadine Schimroszik and Paul Sandle Editing by Gareth Jones)

 ((douglas.busvine@tr.com; +49 30 2888 5084; Reuters Messaging: douglas.busvine.thomsonreuters.com@reuters.net))